 A Heart Attack is diagnosed based on the signs and symptoms, medical and family history, and other diagnostic test results.
 These include:

-- EKG (Electrocardiogram): This test records the electrical activity of the heart.
+- Electrocardiogram (EKG): This test records the electrical activity of the heart.
 It can show signs of a previous or current Heart Attack

-- Blood tests: Blood tests (such as troponin test, CK-MB test, and serum myoglobin analysis), are used to measure elevated amounts of certain proteins in the bloodstream.
-During a Heart Attack, when heart muscle cells die, these proteins are released from the injured or dead heart muscle cells into the bloodstream and can be detected by the tests
+- Blood tests: Blood tests. such as troponin test, CK-MB test, and serum myoglobin analysis, are used to measure elevated amounts of certain proteins in the bloodstream.
+During a Heart Attack, when the heart muscle cells die, these proteins are released from the injured or dead heart muscle cells into the bloodstream and can be detected by the tests

-- Coronary angiography: This test, often performed during a Heart Attack, uses a dye and special x-rays, to see the insides of the coronary arteries, and to detect any significant blockages
+- Coronary angiography: This test, often performed during a Heart Attack, uses a dye and special X-rays to evaluate the course of the coronary arteries, and to detect any significant blockages

-- Myocardial stress testing (stress test of the heart: Medical studies may be performed to determine blood flow in the coronary arteries of the heart.
-This assessment of blood flow can either be performed using a treadmill exercise test, or using a pharmacologic stress test of the heart
+- Myocardial stress testing (stress test of the heart): Studies may be performed to determine blood flow in the coronary arteries of the heart.
+This assessment of blood flow can either be performed using a treadmill exercise test or using a pharmacologic stress test of the heart

 - In a treadmill exercise test, an individual is made to walk or run on a treadmill.
 Slowly the intensity of the exercise is increased.
-During this test, the heart is monitored, looking for any abnormal function on an EKG.
-Once an abnormality is observed on the EKG, the treadmill stress test is stopped, by the physician.
+During this test, the heart is monitored looking for any abnormal function on an EKG.
+Once a significant abnormality is observed on EKG, the treadmill stress test is stopped by the physician.
 There are diagnostic criteria which when met, may indicate a low risk level or high risk level stress test with significant abnormalities.
 With the latter, a more definitive evaluation of the coronaries, usually with coronary angiography, will then be pursued.
 In general, a lower exercise tolerance usually indicates a more severe coronary artery disease

 - A pharmacologic stress test is performed on an individual, who cannot be tested on a treadmill exercise test.
 This may be because of limitations in the patient gait or certain baseline characteristic features of the patient’s baseline ECG which limit its interpretability during stress.
 In one form of this test, a drug that increases the heart rate is administered.
 This drug increases the heart rate, stimulating it like one would see during an exercise.
 Abnormalities observed in the EKG, similar to those obtained with exercise, indicate the presence of a coronary artery disease.
 Another stress test measures the supply of oxygenated blood to different heart muscle territories supplied by the coronary arteries during stress and indicates if the blood supply appropriately increases with stress or fails to do so, indicating disease in the muscle area supplied by the diseased coronary artery

 Many clinical conditions may have similar signs and symptoms.
 Your healthcare provider may perform additional tests to rule out other clinical conditions to arrive at a definitive diagnosis.